Models of protein production along the cell cycle: an investigation of possible sources of noise: Results

 \subsection{Impact of Gene Replication}

 Taking back the model previously described with volume growth and random partitioning at division, we introduce the notion of gene replication.
 As in the case of the slowing growing bacteria of \cite{taniguchi_quantifying_2010}, we consider only one DNA replication per cell cycle.
-The gene is represented for now on as an entity that is replicated at some instant $\tau_{R}$ of the cell cycle, hence doubling the transcription rate (see Figure~\ref{fig:mod2_scheme}): before a time $\tau_{R}$ after the cell birth, the rate of transcription will be $\lambda_{1}$, after the time $\tau_{R}$, the rate of transcription is doubled.
-The time $\tau_{R}$ at which the gene is replicated is specific to each gene, and is determined according to the position of the gene on the chromosome.
+The gene is represented for now on as an entity that is replicated at some instant $\tau_{R}$ of the cell cycle, hence doubling the transcription rate ($\tau_R$ is determined depending on the position of the gene on the chromosome, see Materials and Methods): before a time $\tau_{R}$ after the cell birth, the rate of transcription will be $\lambda_{1}$, after the time $\tau_{R}$, the rate of transcription is doubled (see Figure~\ref{fig:mod2_scheme}).

 The mean of mRNAs concentration can be determined at any moment of the cell cycle.
-At any time $s$ in the cell cycle (with $0\leq s<\tau_{D}$ ), it is given by,
+At any time $t$ in the cell cycle (with $0\leq t<\tau_{D}$ ), it is given by,